Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Solving The Campfire Problem with Honcho.md

 Curation Buddy is an LLM application.
 It's a Discord bot you can chat with.
 Share links to any text based media and have substantive conversation.

 It uses Honcho to personalize the UX.
 As you converse, Honcho learns about you.
-It reasons about the links and conversation to uncover insight into your knowledge, interests, beliefs, desires, [[User State is State of the Art|state]], etc.
+It reasons about the links and conversation to uncover insight into your knowledge, interests, beliefs, desires, [[ARCHIVED; User State is State of the Art|state]], etc.

 This account of user state can then be leveraged by Curation Buddy to behave like a trusted, close intellectual companion.